Start with AI

 MCP (Model Context Protocol) is an open protocol that enables AI models to securely interact with local and remote resources.

-EdgeOne Pages Deploy MCP is a dedicated service that enables fast deployment of Web applications to EdgeOne Pages and generates public access links.
+EdgeOne Pages Deploy MCP is a dedicated service that can quickly Deploy Web applications to EdgeOne Pages and generate public access links.
 This allows you to immediately preview and share AI-generated Web content.
-For details, refer to the document Pages MCP.
+For more details, see Pages MCP.

 AI Context File

-In Pages, AI context files serve as the bridge between you and AI IDEs (such as CodeBuddy, Cursor, Windsurf).
+In Pages, AI context files serve as a bridge for communication between you and AI IDEs such as CodeBuddy, Cursor, and Windsurf.
 These files are written in Markdown format, allowing you to define project-specific rules, best practices, code specifications, API definitions, and even business logic descriptions.
-Through context files, you can provide AI with precise context information, ensuring that the generated code, suggestions, and automated operations better align with your project requirements and platform features.
+With context files, you can provide precise context information to AI, ensuring the generated code, suggestions, and automated operations are more in line with your project requirements and platform features.

-For most AI development tools, simply place the pages-llms.mdc file in the project root directory as a project level rule, or set it as a global rule in the development tool.
+For most AI development tools, you only need to place the pages-llms.mdc file in the project root directory as a project-level rule or set it as a global rule in the development tool.

 For use in Cursor: Create a .cursor/rules/ folder in the project root directory and place your .mdc file there.
-Alternatively, add it to the user's main directory (such as ~/.cursor/rules/).
-For more information, view examples in the Cursor official documentation https://docs.cursor.com/context/rules.
+Or add it to the user main directory (such as ~/.cursor/rules/).
+For more information, view the sample code in Cursor official documentation.

 For use in Windsurf: Create a .windsurf/rules/ folder in the project root directory and place your .mdc file there.
 Or manually add this file through the Windsurf UI.
-For more information, view examples in the Windsurf official documentation https://windsurf.com/editor/directory.
+For more information, view the sample code in Windsurf official documentation.

 Using Llms.Txt